rituraj009/Data-Analysis-Visualisation-Web-App/README.md

 ## Technologies Used
 a) Python : Programming Language

-b) Django : For web based app.
+b) Django : For web based app

-c) Pandas: For data analysis.
+c) Pandas: For data analysis

-d) ChartJS: For data visualisation.
+d) ChartJS: For data visualisation

 ## Installation

 1) Python 3.6 or higher
 2) Django

 ```bash